How to solve rubbish battery life

 What difference does having a bright screen make?
 Why do you need to turn off the buzzing?
 Should you be turning GPS and Wi-Fi off, or does it not really matter at all?

-We spoke to some engineers from the big phone firms to find out the actual answers and give you more information on why your battery can inexplicably die.
+We spoke to some engineers from the big phone firms to find out the answers and give you more information on why your battery can inexplicably die.

-1. Don't let your phone get too hot
+Don't let your phone get too hot

-High temperatures can speed up electrochemical reactions, lessening this aspect of the resistance.
+In the short term, lithium-ion batteries like the ones found in smartphones can actually perform better at high temperatures, as the heat lessens the internal resistance, which in turn can speed up electrochemical reactions.
 However this also stresses the battery, causing it to degrade faster and hold charge a little less well.